Town Council Members

 Comments

-Three issues facing Frisco are: Housing, Exit 203 and infrastructure needs.
-Workforce housing is a challenge in Summit County and in the Town of Frisco, 1,000 units are needed in the Ten-Mile Basin alone.
-We are using the work of the Housing Taskforce to get something out of the ground on several sights.
-Exit 203 is on the CDOT list of projects.
+I have served on the Frisco Town Council since 2016.
+While on Council, we have updated the building code, hired two Town Managers, completed the “Big Dig” at the Frisco Bay Marina, and tied the budget to our strategic plan.
+Additionally, we have adopted and approved the 2019 Community Plan, Trails Master Plan, and prioritized a Parks Improvement Plan.
+I have worked to create partnerships with CDOT, community groups, and other local municipalities.
+One of my future goals is to identify dedicated funding for town programs, instead of using the general fund.
+Three issues facing Frisco are: housing, Exit 203 improvements, and infrastructure needs.
+Workforce housing is a challenge in Summit County and in the Town of Frisco, and 1,000 units are needed in the Ten-Mile Basin alone.
+We have been supporting housing goals through water agreements with Summit County, building Frisco’s own workforce housing, and partnering on projects.
+Exit 203 is on the CDOT list of projects that will become a reality in the next few years, and we have been at the table during CDOT planning and discussion with our own concerns and issues.
 Silverthorne and Dillon have identified Exit 205 as their priority.
 Frisco has partnered with Silverthorne, Dillon and Summit County to bring one voice to the table to get these projects started.
 Infrastructure in Frisco needs to be evaluated, the Public Works team does a great job and deserve support through funding.
 As we see a higher full-time and seasonal occupancy rate more strain will be placed on infrastructure.
-We need to be forward thinking; growth will continue in Frisco I would like to be a steward for our community.
+We need to be forward thinking, as growth will continue in Frisco, I am committed to being a strong steward of our community.

 Andy Held